Engaging students in conjecturing through homework in Real Analysis and Differential Equations: A task design to foster conjecturing

-The second part of this section is devoted to another example of an exercise that we used in a course taught at the University of Wuppertal (Germany) in the summer term 2017.
+This subsection is devoted to another example of a problem that we used in a course taught at the University of Wuppertal (Germany) in the summer term 2017.
 The course Real Analysis II is the middle part of the sequence of courses Real Analysis I-III which are all mandatory for mathematics majors and which cover continuity, differentiation and integration of functions first in one and then in several real variables.
-In this case the assessment was a written exam and the students needed to score above 50\% to be admitted to this exam.
+In this case the assessment was a written exam and the students were required to obtain more than 50\% overall on the homework sheets to be admitted to this exam.
 There was no option to improve the exam grade through the exercises this time.
-Our prototype task is again to determine the relation between central concepts introduced in the lecture.
+Our prototype task is again to determine the relation between central concepts introduced in the lecture\footnote{\,Indeed, questions of the form `Which relationship can you find between [\,\dots\,]?' have been suggested in \cite[p.\ 322]{FOP2001} \phantom{x} but no concrete example was given and the article suggests that the term `relationship' refers rather to geometric \phantom{x} `configurations' than to implications between (abstract) properties.}.